TianjianNi/Car-Brand-Logo-Recognition-using-HoG-Features-and-Deep-Learning/README.md

 # Car Brand Recognition using HoG Features and Deep Learning

-This project is about recognizing car brand logos using HoG features and deep learning.
+Recognizing car brand logos using HoG features and deep learning.

 # Requirements